rob-code/Wk3_homework_CC_Cinema/readme.md

 ##Robert B's Cinema Homework

-In addition to the basic requirements, the app is able to do the following:
+In addition to the core requirements, the app is able to do the following extensions:

 - A customer can buy a ticket with buy_ticket instance method i.e. customer1.buy_ticket(film_id).
 This generates a ticket and saves it in the ticket table, reduces customers funds by the ticket price and updates the customer's record with the new funds value.